logzio/documentation/docs/shipping/Code/dotnet-traces-kafka.md

   - OTEL_EXPORTER_OTLP_PROTOCOL (`grpc` or `http/protubuf`)

 #### Instrument Kafka Producer
-Build your producer using `.BuildWithInstrumentation()` method, to add instrumentation to your kafka producer
+Build your producer using `.BuildWithInstrumentation()` method, to add instrumentation to your Kafka producer:
 ```csharp
 using Confluent.Kafka;
 using Confluent.Kafka.Extensions.Diagnostics;